CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-2.md

    ![](../media/name-skills.png)

 3. In the `skills.js` file, type the following function header.
 To open a new tab with multiple synthesized solutions, press `Ctrl+Enter`.
 GitHub Copilot will synthesize code suggestions in a new tab.
-You can view the solutions, and to accept a suggestion, you need to click on **Accept suggestion** below the solution and then press `Ctrl + S` to save the file
+You can view the solutions, and to accept a suggestion, you need to click on **Accept suggestion** below the solution and then press `Ctrl + S` to save the file.

    ```
    function calculateNumbers(var1, var2)